 What do Governors do?

-As a Foundation Trust, EPUT will be responsible to the local community through having a membership base and the election of Governors to appoint the Chair and the Non-Executive Directors, and hold them accountable for the Board’s actions.
+As a foundation trust, EPUT is held accountable by the local community.
+Our governors are chosen by members of the Trust, stakeholders, and EPUT staff.
+Governors appoint the Trust Chair and the Non-Executive Directors, and hold them accountable for the Board’s actions.

-What skills do I need?
-We aim to have Governors who are representative of all walks of life; you don’t need special skills to become an effective Governor.
-You need to be passionate about the NHS, care about your local services, wish to represent the views of local people in your community and most importantly have the time to do so.
-We will provide training for the successful candidate and support to help you carry out your role.
+You do need to be passionate about the NHS, care about your local services.
+You must want to represent the views of local people in your community and most importantly, you must have the time to do so.
+We will provide training and support to help successful candidates carry out their role.